 Is it a cohort program?

 No, although each year unofficial cohorts emerge since candidates often take courses in the same sequence.
-The program offers a rolling admission enabling start dates in spring and fall semesters.
+The program offers a rolling admission enabling start dates in spring, summer, and fall semesters.

 How long does it take to complete the program?

-Most candidates complete the 30-hour MS degree in five or six semesters.
-The dual endorsement 36-hour MS degree program takes a minimum of seven semesters.
+Most candidates complete the 30-hour MS degree in five semesters.

 How many courses will I take each semester?

 Typically, candidates take two courses per semester.
-Each of the programs offers consecutive courses on the same night.
-For example, SPED 526 and SPED 527 might be held on Wednesday evenings at 4:15 and 7:05 respectively.
+Each of the programs offers consecutive courses through a convenient hybrid delivery format.

 Are all of the courses offered each semester?

-No, at this time we offer most of the courses only once per year.
-Courses by Semester LINK HERE
+No, at this time we offer the core content courses only once per year.

 What does the internship involve?